taverianov/cloudlinux-documentation/docs/shared/elevate/README.md

 ## Troubleshooting

-Here is a list of problems you may encounter during the upgrade attempt.
+Here is a list of common problems you may encounter during the upgrade attempt.

 ### Common issues